As you can see, Naibabiji shares knowledge for foreign trade professionals

 Note 3: Multilingual Website

 There are multiple ways to implement a multilingual website.
-The simplest is to install a translation plugin that automatically translates into other languages with a click, but accuracy is certainly low.
-A slightly better option is to install a professional translation plugin that allows both automatic and manual translation.
-Naiba believes the most suitable method for multilingual implementation is to build a separate website for each language.
-Although it may seem more complex, this approach offers greater advantages in the long run.
+The simplest is to install a translation plugin and automatically translate into other languages with a click, but accuracy is certainly not high.
+A slightly better option is to install a professional translation plugin, which allows both automatic and manual translation.
+Naiba believes the more suitable way to implement multiple languages is to build a separate website for each language.
+Although it may seem more complex, in the long run, this approach offers greater advantages.
 For details, refer to the previous analysis article:

-Scientific Methods for Building a Multilingual WordPress Website_Plugins Are Not the Best ChoiceNote 4: Saving on Theme Costs
+The Scientific Method for Building a WordPress Multilingual Website_Plugins Are Not the Best ChoiceNote 4: Saving on Theme Costs

-build my own websiteforeign trade users, they are reluctant to spend money on a higher-end paid theme or feel that paid themes are unattractive and don't match their aesthetic.
+building your own websiteforeign trade users who are reluctant to spend money on a higher-end paid theme, or think paid themes are unattractive and don't match their aesthetic.
 First, for beginners, using a free theme makes it nearly impossible to implement necessary content and layout adjustments.
-Second, premium themes are meticulously designed by excellent foreign designers; professionals' aesthetics are more aligned with practical needs than most non-expert business owners'.
-If you've seen enough, you can roughly distinguish between Chinese foreign trade websites and genuine foreign ones just by their interface.
+Second, premium themes are carefully designed by excellent foreign designers; professionals' aesthetics are certainly more aligned with practical needs than those of most non-expert business owners.
+If you see enough of them, you can roughly distinguish between Chinese foreign trade websites and genuine foreign websites just by their interfaces.
 When in Rome, do as the Romans do—don't expect users to align with your perspective.
-That's all for the differences between foreign trade and Chinese website building; many other details are only noticed during actual website operation.
-Being stuck at home for over a month due to the pandemic has slowed my thinking.
-In summary, whether you plan to rely on advertising or SEO, try to use WordPress.
-Don't approach foreign trade websites with the mindset of investing neither effort nor money yet expecting revenue—such sites will eventually be outcompeted.
+Alright, that's all about the differences between building foreign trade websites and Chinese websites.
+Many other details are only noticed during actual website operation.
+Due to the pandemic, I've been stuck at home for over a month, and my brain isn't working as fast.
+Overall, whether you plan to rely on advertising or SEO, try to consider using WordPress.
+Don't approach building a foreign trade website with the mindset of investing neither effort nor money yet expecting revenue—such websites will eventually be outcompeted.

 Comments are closed